FrankMOWJ/FrankMOWJ.github.io/_pages/about.md

 # 🔥 News
 - *2025.06*: &nbsp;🎉🎉 Our work “Find a Scapegoat: Poisoning Membership Inference Attack and Defense to Federated Learning" is accepted by **[ICCV 2025](https://iccv.thecvf.com/)**!
+- *2025.06*: &nbsp;🎉🎉 Our work “PDZSeg: Adapting the Foundation Model for Dissection Zone Segmentation with Visual Prompts in Robot-assisted Endoscopic Submucosal Dissection” won **The IHU Strasbourg and NDI Bench to Bedside Award** at IPCAI 2025!
+- *2025.05*: &nbsp;🎉🎉 Our work “ETSM: Automating Dissection Trajectory Suggestion and Confidence Map-Based Safety Margin Prediction for Robot-assisted Endoscopic Submucosal Dissection” won the **Best Application Award** at the Multi-Scale Medical Robotics Center(MRC) Symposium 2025!
 - *2025.02*: &nbsp;🎉🎉 Our work “PDZSeg: Adapting the Foundation Model for Dissection Zone Segmentation with Visual Prompts in Robot-assisted Endoscopic Submucosal Dissection” is accepted by **[IPCAI 2025](https://sites.google.com/view/ipcai2025)**!
 - *2025.01*: &nbsp;🎉🎉 Our work “ETSM: Automating Dissection Trajectory Suggestion and Confidence Map-Based Safety Margin Prediction for Robot-assisted Endoscopic Submucosal Dissection” is accepted by **[ICRA 2025](https://2025.ieee-icra.org/)**!